unm-digital-history/campus-history/essays/sub/index.md

 [^note1]: "Dedication of the New Mexico Union," Program Pamphlet, November 14, 1959.

+By 1972, students began complaining about the SUB and holding debates on whether to close it to the general public.
+A Daily Lobo editorial read, "the Union is the major extracurricular campus problem," and called on students themselves to come to an agreement about what to do.

+{% include aside.html class="left" text="
+It is one of the biggest drug traffic centers in the city and if that weren't enough the coffee is terrible. - Daily Lobo editorial, January 19, 1972." %}

 The first major renovation of the building took place in 1976.
 With the campus bookstore relocated, the renovation added new food services such as a rathskeller.[^note2]

 [^note2]: "UNM Construction Continues," Albuquerque Journal, August 15, 1976.